 Conventional Commits & Versioning

-main & develop branches
+rel/v3.x & dev/v3.x branches

 Versioning is handled automatically by release-please-action based on Conventional Commits.
-Every commit to the main or develop branch should follow the Conventional Commits convention.
+Every commit to the dev/v3.x branch should follow the Conventional Commits convention, with those commit messages then being merged into the rel/v3.x branch to generate release notes.
 Following are some examples; these can be combined in a single commit message (separated by empty lines), or you can have commit messages describing just a single fix or feature.

-See the output of git log to view some sample commit messages.
 Note that such commit messages should only describe changes since the last fcli release, not changes within the current development release.
 For example, suppose you’ve developed a new feature that hasn’t been released yet, and then implement some fix for this unreleased feature, you shouldn’t use a fix: commit message but instead use a chore: or similar message.
 Otherwise, the changelog would contain entries for both the new feature and fixes to that feature, which doesn’t make sense.

 release-please-action invoked from the GitHub CI workflow generates pull requests containing updated CHANGELOG.md and version.txt files based on these commit messages.
 Merging the pull request will result in a new release version being published by creating a GitHub release describing the changes.